Gynecomastia Topics

 Can Gynecomastia Be Effectively Treated Without Surgery?

 While surgery is an excellent option to treat men with gynecomastia, it is not the only option.
-Dr. Sanders may recommend an alternative approach if a man is not healthy enough for gynecomastia surgery or can be treated without surgery.
+Dr. Sanders may recommend an alternative approach if a man is not healthy enough for gynecomastia surgery.
 Some of these approaches include:

 - Hormone therapy.
 Gynecomastia is often caused by a hormonal imbalance, so sometimes, by lowering the levels of estrogen in a man’s body, it can stop breasts from growing.

 - Reducing the intake of certain drugs.
 Sometimes, men who take blood pressure medication, anabolic steroids, Propecia, and other medications can develop gynecomastia.
-Stopping these drugs can stop breast tissue from growing.
+Stopping these drugs may stop breast tissue from growing.

 - Treating underlying conditions, such as cirrhosis, hyperthyroidism, disorders of the testes, prostate cancer treatments, or kidney disease.

-- For most men, however, gynecomastia surgery represents the most ideal option for regaining their flat and classically masculine chest.
+- For most men, however, gynecomastia surgery represents the best treatment for the condition.